Saga-sanga/node-blog/README.md

 - [x] If logged out cannot access delete/edit and create blog (Protected Routes and conditionals)
 - [ ] Handle errors and setup client side validation
 - [x] Make Users able to edit only their blogs
-- [ ] Add my blogs page where users can see a list of their blogs
+- [x] Add my blogs page where users can see a list of their blogs
-- [ ] Add blogs feed page where users can see all the blogs
+- [x] Add blogs feed page where users can see all the blogs
+- [ ] Add an unique route for each user so they can share their blog
+- [ ] Add OAuth in the login and signup
+- [ ] Add comments and likes for blogs